 Splitting from a partner requires myriad financial adjustments.
 However, courts do not expect a lower earning partner to give up all the benefits of the lifestyle they enjoyed as a couple.
 When one partner leaves the relationship at a financial disadvantage, the courts often order the higher earning spouse to pay support at least temporarily.

-A Kawartha Lakes spousal support lawyer like Paul Riley could advise you about how much alimony might be appropriate in your circumstances.
-He could use his knowledge and skill to reach an agreement that reflects your goals, whether you seek support or hope to minimize your obligations.
+Our Kawartha Lakes spousal support lawyers could advise you about how much alimony might be appropriate in your circumstances.
+We could use his knowledge and skill to reach an agreement that reflects your goals, whether you seek support or hope to minimize your obligations.
 Call today.

 Now you can have your Consultation with Paul Riley any time from the comfort of your own home.
 With video calls from Zoom, your Team at The Riley Divorce & Family Law Firm can meet with you virtually, and learn about your case.
 All you need is a smartphone, tablet, laptop, or desktop with a built-in camera and microphone.